 BIBLIOGRAPHY:John R. Swanton, Source Material on the History and Ethnology of the Caddo Indians (Smithsonian Institution, Bureau of American Ethnology Bulletin 132, Washington: GPO, 1942).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "DATANA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmd03), accessed May 18, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "DATANA INDIANS," accessed May 24, 2019, http://www.tshaonline.org/handbook/online/articles/bmd03.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.